jamesb2413/sonGrade/soFar.md

 correct song, allowing them to quit if they made a mistake, or proceed to the Quick Rate page.

-On the Quick Rate page, there is a sliding range form, which allow the user to rate the song they chose from 0 to 100.
+On the Quick Rate page, there is a sliding range form, which allows the user to rate the song they chose from 0 to 100.
 The user can rate the song as 0, 10, 20, 30, 40, 50, 60, 70, 80, 90, or 100.
 Upon submission, the rating is entered into a database of all song entries, and if the rating puts the song